When the young pair began their life together, they were full of hope.

 To Hope is to have both the Will (Agency) and the Ways (Pathways) to go after desired Goals.

 A comparison condition asked participants to read a home organization book for 15 minutes.
 All participants were then asked to immerse their non-dominant hand in a bucket of ice water for as long as they could (up to five minutes).
 This is a standard measure of pain tolerance, and it is painful but not harmful.

-The experiment found that high-hope participants tolerated the pain almost twice as longer as low-hope persons.Hope increases our ability to tolerate pain. – Rick Snyder Click To Tweet
+The experiment found high-hope participants tolerated the pain almost twice as long as low-hope persons.Hope increases our ability to tolerate pain. – Rick Snyder Click To Tweet

 However, Pandora did open the box out of curiosity.
-And in a whiff, all the evils that Zeus had locked inside — greed, strife, despair, corruption, agony, death, and the ilk — escaped into the world, causing troubles and misfortunes to the humans.
+And in a whiff, all the evils that Zeus had locked inside — greed, strife, despair, corruption, agony, death, and the ilk — escaped into the world, bringing misfortunes to the humans.